acme-net/.github/profile/README.md

 7. Dispute Resolution
 8. Open Data

-Acmenet has a two-layered architecture.
-The first layer (Layer 0), also known as the _base layer_ consists of interfaces that communicate only using beckn protocol.
-The second layer consists of specifications, recommendations, web services, and policies that are specific to AcmeNet Subscribers only.

 This organization has been created as a reference to anyone who wants to set up an open network.
 Adopters are encouraged to contribute to this account as much as possible so as to cover a wide range of use cases and locations.

 To get started, click [here](#)